Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>

 ### Aspect : (like ABAP - Include structure but can be used only on top in entity definition)
-</br> it is like a structure with collection of different fields defined in commons.cds reuse library and used in our db cds file.
+</br> it is like a structure with collection of different fields defined in commons.cds reuse library and used in our DB cds file.
 </br>
 ### Type : (like data element in abap)
 </br>it is a single field property with data type specific like quantity and currency or any other which user define in commons reuse library